 In this lesson, sunk costs are defined and evaluated in the context of company decision making.
 Concepts are illustrated with examples from the construction industry and a small messenger business.

-Learn the most important concept of economics through the use of real-world scenarios that highlight both the benefits and the costs of decisions.
-Opportunity cost is a simple yet powerful principle that reveals how to make the best economic decisions possible, and it explains why people make the choices they do.
+Learn about opportunity cost, the most important concept of economics, in this lesson.
+Opportunity cost is a simple principle that reveals how to make the best economic decisions possible, and it explains why people make the choices they do.

 7. Transactions Costs in Economics: Definition, Theory & Examples